-[X]NO
+[] NO

-[ ] YES - please specify whether or not the authorities of your State followed Conclusion and Recommendation No 49 of the 2003 Special Commission:
+- [] YES please specify whether or not the authorities of your State followed Conclusion and Recommendation No 49 of the 2003 Special Commission:

-[ ] YES
+- [ ] YES

-[ ] NO - why not?
+- [] NO why not?

-- 28) The Service Convention does not specify how requests for service should be sent by the forwarding authority of the requesting State to the relevant Central Authority of the requested State. - a.
+- 28) The Service Convention does not specify how requests for service should be sent by the forwarding authority of the requesting State to the relevant Central Authority of the requested State.

+- a.
 Do the forwarding authorities of your State use the official postal mail service of your State to send most of their requests for service abroad?

-'''

-[ X ] YES

-'''
+- [] YES

+- [] NO

 - b.
-Do the forwarding authorities of your State also use private courier services to send requests for service abroad? - [ ] YES please explain in what circumstances they use private courier services: - [X] NO please explain why:
+Do the forwarding authorities of your State also use private courier services to send requests for service abroad?

-There has not been any need for that since we have not encountered difficulties with the official postal mail.
+- [] YES please explain in what circumstances they use private courier services:

+- [] NO please explain why:

-c.
+- c.
 Do(es) the Central Authority(ies) of your State, as a requested State, accept requests for service when they are sent via a private courier service?

+- [ ] YES

+- [] NO why not?